 He still thinks this is how I was born.
-He is terribly naive.
-At times, I wish he would realise that my cells didn’t decide to man up and learn some coolness as they were putting me together.
+How terribly naive.
+At times, I wish he’d realise that my cells didn’t decide to man up and learn some coolness as they were putting me together.
 That was my mind, many years later, laying out in front of me a detailed plan to make me good, and easy, and loveable.

 “You are like a beautiful tomboy, bold and real and, at the same time, pretty and sensual,” he tells me, and I know that he is fascinated with what he sees.